Adapted from Paul Lowe | Sweet Paul Eat & Make | Rux Martin/HMH, 2014

-This homemade dish soap is a godsend for home cooks who get a little giddy about natural dish soap that’s gentle on the hands, free from chemicals and unpronounceable preservatives, relatively inexpensive, and unscented or only mildly aromatic.
+This homemade dish soap is a godsend for home cooks who get a little giddy about natural dish soap that’s gentle on the hands, free from chemicals and unpronounceable preservatives, relatively inexpensive, and unscented or only a little aromatic.
 Seriously, this liquid dish soap is going to change your life.
 Well, sorta.
-It lacks as many suds as standard dish soap.
+It’s only mildly sudsy compared to standard dish soap.
 But don’t let that fool you—it still does the trick.
 It’s particularly perfect for delicate china and glassware, although it’s effective at everyday dishwashing as well.
 If you’re about to tackle a crusty lasagna pan or brownie baking dish with lots of baked-on chocolate goodness, you may find it necessary to reach for an extra squirt of this soap and a scrubber.
 Anyways, we like it.
 And we swear our hands have gotten softer since we started using this natural alternative.
 Seriously.
 Here’s how to make it.
 This post has been updated.
 Originally published July 15, 2014.–Renee Schettler Rossi

 Homemade Dish Soap

 Container to hold your soap (a Mason or other vintage glass jar with a screw-top lid works nicely)

 6 tablespoons unscented liquid Castile soap (such as Dr. Bronner’s)